Skip to content

 }

-Some requests initiated by Datakit aim to pull resources from the center or perform self-identification.
-These actions are already atomic and cannot be further divided, nor can these requests be distributed to multiple workspaces (because Datakit needs to handle the return of these API requests and decide its subsequent behavior).
-Hence, these APIs can only be diverted to one workspace.
+Some requests initiated by Datakit are intended to pull resources from the center or for self-identification.
+Their behavior is already atomic, cannot be split further, and these requests cannot be distributed to multiple workspaces (because Datakit needs to process the returns of these API requests and decide its subsequent behavior).
+Therefore, these APIs can only be traffic-split to one workspace at most.

-If multiple conditions are met in the diversion rules, these APIs will only be diverted to the workspace specified by the first rule that meets the condition.
+If multiple conditions are met in the traffic splitting rules, these APIs will only be traffic-split to the workspace pointed to by the first rule that meets the condition.

-We recommend adding the following rule in the Sinker rules, so that these API requests already present in Datakit can be routed to a specific workspace.
+We suggest adding the following rule in the Sinker rules so that these existing API requests of Datakit can be assigned to a specific workspace.

 {